A Unified Power-Setpoint Tracking Algorithm for Utility-Scale PV Systems with Power Reserves and Fast Frequency Response Capabilities: Real-Time Simulation Results

 \subsection{Performance of the MPPE}

 To evaluate the performance of the MPPE, the PV system is set to operate for 10 hours with a fixed 200 kW headroom under two different types of environmental conditions: sunny and cloudy days.
 Figures \ref{estimation_sunny} and \ref{estimation_rainy} present the performance of the MPPE algorithm from each case.
 As expected, the estimated irradiance and temperature RMSE is greater in cloudy days due to faster environmental changing conditions, yet, the MPPE can successfully maintain an adequate estimation and not lose convergence throughout this extreme case.
+A comparison between the actual MPP and the estimated MPP is displayed in Fig. \ref{Pmpp}.